Sricharan1626/YOLOv8_human_emotions/README.md

 wget https://github.com/Sricharan1626/YOLOv8_human_emotions/my_model/my_model.pt
 ```

-Or, if already present in the repo, you don’t need to download.
+Or, if already downloded the repo, you don’t need to download.

 ---